-Distribute copies of SESSION 3 - ACTIVITY PAGE.
-Complete the activity answering TRUE or FALSE to each of these statements.
-Answers are underlined below.
+Complete the activity by answering TRUE or FALSE to each of these statements.
+Answers are shared below.

 The Salvation Army...

-Delivers hot soup and bread to the hungry TRUE Gives kids something to do after school TRUE Teaches disadvantaged people how to use computers and the internet TRUE Helps homeless get job skills TRUE Provides a programme to prevent and reduce the harms associated with drug use TRUE Discriminates against people according to gender, race or socioeconomic status FALSE Provides an environment for people to explore their faith TRUE Officiates at weddings and funerals TRUE Focuses solely on the spiritual well-being of people TRUE Is part of the universal Christian Church and stands as its own denomination TRUE
+- Delivers hot soup and bread to the hungry TRUE - Gives kids something to do after school

+TRUE - Teaches disadvantaged people how to use computers and the internet TRUE - Helps homeless get job skills TRUE - Provides a program to prevent and reduce the harms associated with drug use TRUE - Discriminates against people according to gender, race or socioeconomic status

+FALSE - Provides an environment for people to explore their faith TRUE - Officiates at weddings and funerals TRUE - Focuses solely on the spiritual well-being of people FALSE - Is part of the universal Christian church and stands as its own denomination TRUE